beluga-314/Efficient-Integration-of-Knowledge-into-Language-Models/MQuAKE/README.md

 If you have any questions related to the repo or the paper, or you encounter any problems when using the datasets/code, feel free to email Zexuan Zhong `(zzhong@cs.princeton.edu)` or open an issue!

 ## Citation
-If you use our code in your research, please cite our work:
 ```bibtex
 @article{zhong2023mquake,
   title={{MQuAKE}: Assessing Knowledge Editing in Language Models via Multi-Hop Questions},